Employer Branding Retail

 Here are some of the biggest challenges you might be facing:

-1. High Turnover Rates
+1. Higher Turnover Rates Than Other Industries

-Retail jobs often experience high employee turnover due to the seasonal nature of the work, low wages, and limited career advancement opportunities.
+Retail jobs often experience higher employee turnover due to the seasonal nature of the work, low wages, and limited career advancement opportunities.
 This high turnover rate increases the need for constant recruitment, training, and onboarding of new employees.

 2. Attracting Qualified Candidates